Y. Vijaya

-Yenigandla Vijaya (born 8 February 1957) is an Indian actress and classical dancer.
-She has appeared in more than 1000 films in Tamil, Telugu, Malayalam and Kannada languages.
+Yenigandla Vijaya is an Indian actress and classical dancer.
+She has appeared in more than 1400 films in Telugu, Tamil, Malayalam and Kannada languages.

 Early life and education

-Y. Vijaya was born on 8 February 1957 in Kurnool, Andhra Pradesh.
+Y. Vijaya was born in Kurnool, Andhra Pradesh.
 She was brought up in Kadapa, Andhra Pradesh.
 Her father Yenigandla Jnanayya is a district manager in a cooperative marketing society.
 Her mother Balamma was a house-wife.
 Her family originally hailed from Guntur district.
 Vijaya has 9 siblings; 5 sisters, and 4 brothers.
 She is fifth among them.
 One of her brothers Y. Raja is a TV actor.

 She studied in Government girls high school in Kadapa till her 8th standard.
 She was interested in Science and Hindi subjects.
 Her parents observed that she was dancing to the tune of Radio music when she was just three years old.
 Also she used to dance in her school for stage shows.
 So they decided to teach her dance.

 During summer holidays after she finished her 8th standard, her parents took her to Vempati China Sathyam, famous dance guru to teach her dance.
 To continue dance classes, they decided to join her in Kesari High school in Chennai.
 She studied 9th and 10th standard in that school.
 Her dance performance debut was in 1975 in Kadapa.
 Later she did many stage shows in Tamil Nadu.
 Once there were floods in their place.
 Actors N. T. Rama Rao, and Akkineni Nageswara Rao visited their place to gather money for the flood-affected areas.
 She met them for the first time.
 She went on to play heroine against N.T.
 Rama Rao in the film Sri Krishna Satya.